sawamur/buffered_job/README.md

 # buffered_job

-Buffering jobs for a period.
-Do specific method when two or more similer jobs in a buffer.
+Buffering jobs for a period to do specific method when two or more similer jobs in a buffer.

 ## When to use